mchavezt86/Sol-Fi/Arduino/README.md

 # Code to drive a liquid crystal (LC) cell

-This .ino file has two messages embedded in arrays: "Hello world!" and "Bye, aliens!" using FSK modulation on pin 2 and pin 3.
+This .ino file has two messages embedded in arrays: "Hello world!" and "Bye, aliens!" using 4-FSK modulation on pin 2 and pin 3.

 The message format follows the format: ``SYN - STX - MSG - ETX - ETB``, where:
 ```